 Morteza Mahjour - Lloyds Banking Group CIO, former Royal Bank of Canada COO

-Mahjour has been Group CIO at Lloyds Banking Group since August 2014, and in November 2016 was appointed a non-executive director of a new Lloyds non-ring-fenced bank.
+Mahjour was Group CIO at Lloyds Banking Group from August 2014 until November 2017, and in November 2016 was appointed a non-executive director of a new Lloyds non-ring-fenced bank.
 Mahjour has discussed end-to-end transformation and creating a startup culture at Lloyds to secure the future of the 320-year-old bank.

 Graham Baxter - Hutchison 3G COO